-If an applicant has any queries on how to apply for a post at the School they should contact the Bursar.
+- 18.1.
+If an applicant has any queries on how to apply for a post at the School he/she should contact the Personnel Manager. - 18.2.
+It is the School's policy not to provide feedback to unsuccessful applicants.